FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

   The staking contract will be available soon.
 For now, simply hold your $SOLFUN, Mage NFTs, or $INFO.
 More information will be provided shortly.

+## Revenue Share

+* **How does fee claiming work in the Solana.fun ecosystem?**

+Solana.fun redistributes 95% of fees to stakers across three assets:

+  * $SOLFUN token (69% of fees): The primary ecosystem token.
+  * $MAGE NFTs (25% of fees): The official Solana.fun NFT collection.
+  * $INFO token (1% of fees): The official dog of the Solana.fun!

+  The remaining 5% is used for team operations, marketing, and CEX listings.
+Fees are proportionally redistributed to stakers of $SOLFUN, Mage NFTs, and $INFO.
+Stakers can claim their share of fees in SOL periodically.

 ## Usage

 * **How do I connect my wallet?**